Morsø gives you local warming. Not global warming.

 Safety is standard

 Morsø’s wood-burning stoves meet some of the strictest environmental standards in the world.
-This particularly applies to Norwegian Standard NS 3058/3059, which sets out stringent requirements on minimising particle emissions.
+In particular, they meet Norwegian Standard NS 3058/3059, which sets out stringent requirements on minimising particle emissions.

-To highlight our environmental focus, the majority of Morsø’s stoves are, today, also certified to the Nordic Swan Eco-label.
-This not only focuses on minimising the stove’s impact on the environment when in operation, it also focuses on the impact on the environment caused by the actual production and choice of packaging too.
+Most Morsø wood burning stoves are certified by the Nordic Swan Eco-label.
+This not only highlights the stove’s minimal impact on the environment when operating, it also highlights the minimal environmental impact caused by the actual production and packaging too.

 Our stoves are also tested for low particle emissions in the USA and Austria.

-All our stoves comply with European Standard EN 13 240, which, in other words, this means that the stoves are CE-marked.
+All our wood burning stoves comply with European Standard EN 13 240, which means that they are CE-marked.